Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action

 \ABSTRACT{Policy gradient methods are widely used in reinforcement learning.
-Yet, the nonconvexity of policy optimization imposes significant challenges in understanding the global convergence of policy gradient methods.
-For a class of finite-horizon Markov Decision Processes (MDPs) with general state and action spaces, we develop a framework that provides a set of easily verifiable assumptions to ensure the Kurdyka-Łojasiewicz (KŁ) condition of the policy optimization.
-Leveraging the KŁ condition, policy gradient methods converge to the globally optimal policy with a non-asymptomatic rate despite nonconvexity.
-Our results find applications in various control and operations models, including entropy-regularized tabular MDPs, Linear Quadratic Regulator (LQR) problems, stochastic inventory models, and stochastic cash balance problems with strongly convex costs.
-In these models, stochastic policy gradient methods obtain an $\epsilon$-optimal policy can be obtained using a sample size in $\tilde{\mathcal{O}}(\epsilon^{-1})$ and polynomial in terms of the planning horizon by stochastic policy gradient methods.
-Our result establishes the first sample complexity for multi-period inventory systems with Markov-modulated demands and stochastic cash balance problems.
-We complement the theory with numerical experiments showing that policy gradient methods outperform several benchmark algorithms from the literature across these operations models.}
+Yet, the nonconvexity of policy optimization poses significant challenges in understanding the global convergence of policy gradient methods.
+For a class of finite-horizon Markov Decision Processes (MDPs) with general state and action spaces, we identify a set of structural properties to establish a benign nonconvex landscape, the Polyak-{\L}ojasiewicz-Kurdyka (P{\L}K) condition of the policy optimization.
+Leveraging the P{\L}K condition, policy gradient methods converge to the globally optimal policy with a non-asymptotic rate despite nonconvexity.
+Our results apply to various control and operations models, including entropy-regularized tabular MDPs, Linear Quadratic Regulator problems, and both stochastic inventory models and stochastic cash balance problems with strongly convex costs.
+In these models, stochastic policy gradient methods obtain an $\epsilon$-optimal policy using a sample size of $\tilde{\co}(\epsilon^{-1})$ and polynomial in terms of the planning horizon.
+To the best of our knowledge, we provide the first sample-complexity guarantees for multi-period inventory systems with Markov-modulated demand and for stochastic cash balance problems.
+We complement the theory with numerical experiments showing that policy gradient methods outperform several benchmark algorithms from the literature across these operations models. }